Arronk/My-Coding-Journey/log.md

 Ended up having lots of non-coding distractions and delays tonight and watched the final episode of Mr. Robot for season 2.
 Managed to get my hour in though and progressed through a few challenges in the ES6 portion of the the FCC curriculum.

+## Day 81: 28.06.2018

+### Progress: Tried my best to progress through the ES6 section of the FCC Curriculum

+Man i am struggling with ES6.
+It seems like they have taken easy to understand code and shortened it all to the point of being very confusing.
+I've struggled all night and found reading the docs did not help with answering the questions leading the reviewing answers on the forums which I hate doing as I know this isn't productive learning.
+FRUSTRATED